Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: No stationary points

 and some $k$.
-It is easy to see that $g'(x)>0$, $x\in[-1,1]$, so Algorithm~II can be applied.
-The aim of this subsection is to illustrate the convergence estimate~\eqref{eq:err2p}. \paragraph{Experiment~1} If $k$ is kept fixed, the error bound~\eqref{eq:err2p} decays with the rate $\mathcal{O}(N^{-s+1/2})$ as $N$ increases.
-We consider the assumed model integral with $k=100$, and apply the algorithm with $s\in\{2,3,4,5\}$, some increasing $N$, and $N'=kN$.
-The absolute errors with their rates are gathered in Table~\eqref{tbl:two}.
+It is easy to see that $g'(x)>0$, $x\in[-1,1]$ and $f,g\in C^s[-1,1]$ for all $s\ge1$.
+Thus, Algorithm~II can be applied.
+The aim of this subsection is to illustrate the convergence estimate~\eqref{eq:err2p}.

+\paragraph{Experiment~1} If $k$ is kept fixed, the error bound~\eqref{eq:err2p} decays with the maximum rate of ${\mathcal{O}(N^{-s+1/2})}$ as $N$ increases.
+We consider the assumed model integral with ${k=100}$, and employ the algorithm with ${s=2,3,4,5}$, some increasing $N$, and ${N'=kN}$.
+The absolute error with its decaying rate is given in Table~\eqref{tbl:two}.
 As it is seen, the experimental convergence rate for each $s$ is in agreement with the theoretical one.

-\paragraph{Experiment~2} If $N$, $N'$, and $s$ are kept fixed, the error bound~\eqref{eq:err2p} convergence with the rate $\mathcal{O}(k^{-2})$ as $k\to\infty$.
-In this set of experiments, we consider the assumed model integral with $k$ varying in a wide band from 10 to 10,000.
-Algorithm~II with $s\in\{2,3,4,5\}$ and some values of $N$ is applied while $N'=kN$.
-The absolute error is scaled by $k^2$ and the scaled error for each $s$ and $N$ has been illustrated as a function of $k$ by Figure~\ref{fig:meth2}.
+\paragraph{Experiment~2} If $N$, $N'$, and $s$ are kept fixed, the error estimate~\eqref{eq:err2p} suggests that the rate of convergence as $k\to\infty$ is not higher than ${\mathcal{O}(k^{-2})}$ provided that ${N'\ge kN}$.
+Here, we consider the model integral ${I^{[-1,1]}_k(f,g)}$ with~\eqref{eq:sampfg2} when $k$ varies in a wide band from 10 to $10^4$.
+Algorithm~II with ${s=2,\ldots,7}$ and ${N=2,4,8,16,32}$ is applied while ${N'=kN}$.
+The absolute error is scaled by $k^2$ and the scaled error for each $s$ and $N$ is plotted as a function of $k$ (see Figure~\ref{fig:meth2}).
+The horizontal trend of the scaled error, corresponding to each pair ${(s,N)}$, illustrates the maximum convergence rate of ${\mathcal{O}(k^{-2})}$.